antoniovazquezblanco/GhidraExtendedSourceParser/README.md

 ## Installing

-Go to the [releases page](https://github.com/antoniovazquezblanco/GhidraExtendedSourceParser/releases) and download the latest version for your Ghidra distribution.
+This extension is available for installation via the [Ghidra Extension Manager](https://github.com/antoniovazquezblanco/GhidraExtensionManager).

-In Ghidra main window go to `File` > `Install extensions...`.
+You may also install this extension by going to the [releases page](https://github.com/antoniovazquezblanco/GhidraExtendedSourceParser/releases) and downloading the latest version for your Ghidra distribution.
+In order to install from the release, in Ghidra main window go to `File` > `Install extensions...`.
 In the new window press the `+` icon to import the downloaded zip.

 ## Using